-31. KEL submitted that under Exhibit 13 of the RFP, successful bidder/SPV is required to ensure the following with respect to changes in the equipment and /or suppliers;

-"The SPV will be required to construct the Project consistent with the technical specifications, equipment details and design parameters that are consistent with the Technical Proposal of the Successful Bidder received pursuant to this RFP and agreed with K-Electric in the EPA with the approval of NEPRA.
-Any variations to above that are determined to be material by K-Electric, shall result in revocation of the LOI by K-Electric and encashment of Performance Guarantee provided that K-Electric shall notify in writing to the Successful Bidder of such material deviations and allow ten (10) Business Days for rectification of such material deviations".
+- 31. KEL submitted that under Exhibit 11 of the RFP, successful bidder/SPV is required to ensure the following with respect to changes in the equipment and /or suppliers; - "The SPV will be required to construct the Project consistent with the technical specifications, equipment details and design parameters that are consistent with the Technical Proposal of the Successful Bidder received pursuant to this RFP and agreed with K-Electric in the EPA with the approval of NEPRA.
+Any variations to above that are determined to be material by K-Electric, shall result in revocation of the LOI by K-Electric and encashment of Performance Guarantee provided that K-Electric shall notify in writing to the Successful Bidder of such material deviations and allow ten (10) Business Days for rectification of such material deviations". - 32.
+KEL informed that in case any changes are proposed in the equipment and /or suppliers by the bidder, KEL will re-evaluate the technical scorecard of the bidder in order to ensure that the bidder be allowed to make changes only if it continues to meet the minimum technical score requirement as per Section 20 of the RFP.